magento/devdocs/guides/v2.1/frontend-dev-guide/templates/template-security.md

 ## Security measures against XSS attacks

-To prevent <a href="https://en.wikipedia.org/wiki/Cross-site_scripting">XSS</a> issues Magento recommends the following rules for escaping output in templates:
+To prevent [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) issues Magento recommends the following rules for escaping output in templates:

 * If a method indicates that the contents is escaped, do not escape: `getTitleHtml()`, `getHtmlTitle()` (the title is ready for the {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} output)